Sure Dividend

 Another competitive advantage is the company’s strong financial position.
 Canadian Utilities has investment-grade credit ratings of BBB+ from Standard & Poor’s and A- from Fitch.
 This allows the company to raise capital at attractive interest rates.

-The company also has a strong balance sheet with a well-laddered debt maturity profile, which will help keep the dividend sustainable, even if interest rates continue to rise.
+The company also has a strong balance sheet with a well-laddered debt maturity profile, which will help keep the dividend sustainable, even if interest rates remain elevated.

 Source: Investor Presentation